ninja-quant/ninjabook/README.md

 Any issues, refactoring, docs and tests are also welcomed.
 Feel free to reach out [here](https://twitter.com/ninjaquant_) if you have any questions.

+# Caveats
+Just some cosmetic improvements need to be done.
+Refactor `Orderbook` core functions into a `Trait`, add docs and potentially more tests/bench/examples.